Girl Scouts of the USA: 100th anniversary

 Girl life-sized Scouts of Citrus, in partnership with Walt Disney World, held a special 100th anniversary bridging event on May 25–28, 2012.
 The Bridging into the Next Century event provides Girl Scouts from all over the country an opportunity to celebrate the spirit of Girl Scouting at Epcot.

 Cincinnati Museum Center held a daytime and overnight event to celebrate in partnership with the Girl Scouts of Western Ohio, who Ohio designed an exhibit, which was on display for free until May 13, 2012.
 The exhibit displays old uniforms, literature and discussed the role of Girl Scouts for the last 100 years.

 GSUSA made a new cookie called Savannah Smiles to commemorate the anniversary.

 The Girl Scouts of Northeast Texas hosted the Girl Scouts national exhibition at the 2012 State Fair of Texas in the historic Hall of State.
-At the State Fair of Texas, visitors were able to indulge on a Fried Samoa, be part of a virtual campfire, walk through a life – sized cookie box and see a replica of Juliette Gordon Low's house.
+At the State Fair of Texas, visitors were able to indulge in a Fried Samoa, be part of a virtual campfire, walk through a life-sized cookie box and see a replica of Juliette Gordon Low's house.

-In Savannah, Georgia where Girl Scouting was founded, they hosted a "Party in the Park" in Forsyth Park where there was a Centennial Honor Guard consisting of girls wearing vintage uniforms from the Girl Scout First Headquarters.
+In Savannah, Georgia, where Girl Scouting was founded, they hosted a "Party in the Park" in Forsyth Park where there was a Centennial Honor Guard consisting of girls wearing vintage uniforms from the Girl Scout First Headquarters.
 The uniforms represented various eras: 1912 (replica), 1914, 1928, the 1940s, 1960s, 1970s, 1980s, and the present.

-The city of Savannah closed part of the Talmadge Bridge so girls could walk the bridge and "Bridge to the next century.
-"Savannah also had a "Sunrise Service" with the CEO, Anna Maria Chavez.
+The city of Savannah closed part of the Talmadge Bridge so girls could walk the bridge and "Bridge to the next century".
+Savannah also had a "Sunrise Service" with the CEO, Anna Maria Chavez.
 The Honor guard from the park carried the Eternal Flame.